How Docker Compose Actually Went for My Development Setup

 - /app/node_modules

 That second line creates an anonymous volume at /app/node_modules inside the container.
-It masks the host's node_modules directory.
-So the container keeps its own Linux-compiled node_modules, and your host keeps its own Windows or Mac version.
+Masks the host's node_modules.
+Container keeps its own Linux-compiled packages.
+Host keeps its Windows versions.
 Both coexist.
-The container doesn't see your host's broken binaries.
+Container never sees the host's incompatible binaries.

-I'd love to say I figured this out myself.
-I didn't.
-I found it in a GitHub issue comment from 2019 with twelve thumbs-up reactions.
-The kind of knowledge that apparently everyone knows but nobody writes about properly.
+Would love to claim credit for figuring this out independently.
+Found it in a GitHub issue comment from 2019 with twelve thumbs-up reactions.
+The kind of tribal knowledge that apparently everyone knows but nobody documents properly.

-One catch though โ if you add a new dependency, you need to rebuild the image (or exec into the container and run npm install there).
-The anonymous volume persists between restarts, so the new package won't appear until you either rebuild or install it inside the container.
-I keep forgetting this and spending five minutes wondering why require('some-new-package') throws a not-found error.
+One catch: adding a new npm dependency requires rebuilding the image or exec'ing into the container to run npm install.
+The anonymous volume persists between restarts, so new packages don't appear until you rebuild or install inside the container.
+I forget this regularly and spend five minutes confused about why require('some-new-package') throws a not-found error.

-The API was the hard part, honestly.
-The frontend was easier but had its own quirks.
+API was the hard part.
+Frontend was easier but had quirks.

-With Next.js or Vite, the dev server runs inside the container on some port, and you forward that port to your host.
-Simple enough.
-But I ran into an issue where the dev server would bind to 127.0.0.1 inside the container, which meant it wasn't accessible from outside the container even with port forwarding.
+Next.js or Vite dev server runs inside the container, you forward the port to the host.
+Straightforward.
+But ran into an issue where the dev server bound to 127.0.0.1 inside the container, making it inaccessible from outside even with port forwarding.

 {